nemurihime72/mad-bookreader/README.md

 * Color change to green at recyclerview when book is currently being read
 * Online pdf reader
 * App icon
+* Search option with search bar
+* Go to page option

 ## Ryan Lee:
 * Import function with alertdialog to manually enter title